A Copula-based variational autoencoder for uncertainty quantification in inverse problems: application to damage identification in an offshore wind turbine: Introduction

-Despite the increasing interest in copula-based models to enhance VAEs' performance~\cite{you2025escaping}, this mechanism remains unexplored in the field of SHM.
-To the authors' knowledge, this is the first work to embed a copula in a VAE for approximating the multivariate posterior PDF and inferring the damage condition of a structural system.
-We first extend the Gaussian mixture approach introduced in~\cite{Navamuel_wes2025}, considering full-covariance matrices to enhance expressivity with respect to the diagonal-covariance simplification.
-The key shortcoming of this approach is the prohibitive increase in the number of parameters as the dimensionality of the latent space increases~\cite{mo2025explainable}.
-To overcome this scalability limitation, we then propose a copula-based distributional model~\cite{tagasovska2019copulas}.
-We design a Gaussian copula VAE architecture that includes a differentiable rejection sampling strategy to feed the decoder with randomly drawn samples within the desired latent domain.
-We implement the methodology as a proof of concept for the two-dimensional case study presented in \cite{Navamuel_wes2025}, which aims to infer the presence of damage in the mooring system of an FOWT from motion measurements of its platform.
-We exhaustively compare the performance of the copula with that of the diagonal- and full-covariance Gaussian mixture approaches.
-Although the present work remains in the two-dimensional space, the results obtained with the copula promise a tractable and efficient scalability to higher dimensions.
-The analysis reveals the benefits of using copulas to describe high-dimensional interrelated spaces, a common scenario in the field of advanced damage identification (location and quantification) from scarce response measurements.
+However, copula VAEs remain unexplored in the field of SHM.
+Indeed, this is the first work embedding a copula into a VAE for inferring the damage condition of an FOWT system.
+We design a Gaussian copula VAE architecture with truncated Gaussian marginals, thus ensuring that Copula samples lie within the desired latent space domain.
+This truncation requires incorporating rejection sampling within the VAE architecture.
+We implement the proposed methodology for the two-dimensional case study presented in \cite{Navamuel_wes2025}, which aims to infer the presence of damage in the mooring system of an FOWT from motion measurements of its platform.
+We compare the performance of the copula with that of diagonal- and full-covariance Gaussian mixture approaches.
+The results obtained suggest that the copula approach has superior scalability properties in higher dimensions.

-We employ statistics from short-term motion time series generated in a synthetic environment using the OpenFAST open-source software library~\cite{openfast}.
-The lack of labeled experimental data from an operating FOWT imposes this limitation on our work.
-Nonetheless, the simulator is reliable and produces high-fidelity, realistic data owing to the extensive research and validation efforts using experimental data~\cite{coulling2013validation, robertson2017oc5, yang2021investigation, reig2024efficient, rinker2020comparison}.
-Another limitation is that we consider static damage, neglecting the time-domain evolution of the system's condition, which is required for fatigue analysis and remaining useful life estimates, and is considered future work.
-Finally, our method robustly expresses and represents the multi-source uncertainty in the inverse outcome estimates, but it is unable to disentangle the different sources (measurement error, modeling error, sensing scarcity, etc.).